LafaDev/LafaDev/README.md

 <p>
 My name is Lucas, I'm a Full-Stack developer from :brazil: Brazil. <br> <br>
-At the moment, i study at <a href="https://www.betrybe.com/" target="_blank">Trybe</a>, a programming school where <br> i got the experience of working with different people on many projects. <br> I love reading, gaming and i'm always learning new things.
+At the moment, i study at <a href="https://www.betrybe.com/" target="_blank">Trybe</a>, a programming school where <br> i got the experience of working with different people on <br> many projects. <br> I love reading, gaming and i'm always learning new things.
 <br> <br> <br> <br> <br> <br> <br> <br> <br> i use arch btw